pwright/pview/README.md

 # pview

-A preview script for pantheon
+A script for pantheon styled AsciiDoc previews.

+Use in addition to `asciidoctor` for previewing your files.

 Before installing this, make sure your system is capable of running HAML templates: